MAGA Mom Kellyanne Conway Accused Of Leaking Daughter Claudia’s Topless Photos On Twitter

 Saving your daughter’s nudes for future revenge porn is sick.
 If it turns out that Kellyanne did this on purpose, then she absolutely has to go to prison and Claudia needs to be emancipated from her custody ASAP.

-This isn’t the first time that Kelly and Claudia have gone toe to toe.
+This isn’t the first time that Kellyanne and Claudia have gone toe to toe.
 Claudia put her mother on blast back in October of last year for lying about their COVID-19 diagnosis.
 The vocal 15-year-old has been known to speak out against her parents’ strict conservative views.
 In late October, Claudia urged her following of over 1.2 million on TikTok to vote the former Dorito-tinged President Trump out of office.

 Kellyanne announced back in August of last year that she would be stepping down from her role at the White House to focus on her family.
 Coincidentally, the news came days after Claudia alleged that her parents bombarded her with “trauma and abuse.”